-- Excess moisture that creates a good environment for mold and wood rot
+- Excess moisture that creates the perfect environment for mold and wood rot.

 Proper attic ventilation not only adds comfort to your everyday life in your home, but it also helps to retain your home’s value and the investment that you’ve made into it.
 This will especially prove to be beneficial if you ever find yourself in the process of selling your home.